Find out more about London College of Communication.

 As well as being great for links to hotspots across London, Elephant & Castle boasts plenty of cultural gems of its own.
 The Cinema Museum houses a unique collection of artefacts from cinema throughout history.
 The Artworks boasts a handful of bitesize shipping container homes for street food and drink, creative businesses, a library, art gallery and more.
 The Ministry of Sound, which started life as a nightclub, has grown to become the world’s biggest dance music brand.
 The Imperial War Museum is home to an insightful collection that tells the stories of people’s experiences of modern war and conflict.
 And The Southwark Playhouse is one of London’s leading off-West End theatres.
 All within walking distance from the College!

 Right now everything's changing as Elephant & Castle undergoes a major £3 billion redevelopment.
-With a new leisure centre, cycle super highway, five-screen arts cinema, shops and restaurants all in the planning, our area's history is in the making.
+With a new leisure centre, cycle superhighway, five-screen arts cinema, shops and restaurants all in the planning, our area's history is in the making.
 To find out more about the redevelopment visit the Elephant & Castle Partnership website.